Shift3/standards-and-practices/code-quality/validation/README.md

 # Input Validation

 Input validation is is your first line of defense when creating a secure application.

-## What is input validation?

-Input validation is the practice of limiting the data that is processed by your application to the subset that you know you can handle.

 ## Whitelist or Blacklist?